hashgraph/hedera-mirror-node/docs/database.md

 ```
 checkpoint_timeout = 30m
+maintenance_work_mem = 2GB
+max_parallel_maintenance_workers = 4
 max_wal_size = 512GB
 temp_file_limit = 2147483647kB
 ```

+Note:
+ - Not all flags are available in managed database services.
+For example, `max_parallel_maintenance_workers` is not available in Google Cloud SQL.
-Note: once the data is restored, revert the values back for normal operation.
+ - Once the data is restored, revert the values back for normal operation.

 ### Restore